aneldev/dyna-error/README.md

-  code?: number;            // What you applied on `dynaError` status?: number;          // What you applied on `dynaError` data?: any;               // What you applied on `dynaError` canRetry?: boolean;       // What you applied on `dynaError`
+  code?: number;            // What you applied on `dynaError` status?: number;          // What you applied on `dynaError` data?: any;               // What you applied on `dynaError` parentError?: any;        // What you applied on `dynaError` validationErrors?: any;   // What you applied on `dynaError` canRetry?: boolean;       // What you applied on `dynaError`
   isDynaError: true;        // Informative, just gives the info if you used the `dynaError` for this error }